shilpirana922/steelEye-assignment/Python-Engineer-Assessment.md

 **Assessment criteria:**

 1) Percentage of requirements satisfied
-2) How clean the code is - In particular simplicity, adhering to python code style conventions, test coverage and error handling.
+2) How clean the code is - In particular simplicity, adhering to python code style conventions, logs, test coverage and error handling.